awesome-android-root/awesome-android-root/docs/rooting-guides/index.md

 **Banking Apps** - Many financial apps detect and refuse to run on rooted devices.

 **Bricking Risk** - Incorrect procedures can permanently damage your device.
-Follow instructions exactly.
+Follow instructions exactly and have [recovery plan ready](../troubleshooting.md#emergency-recovery).
 :::

 ### Essential Requirements